 - If you work more than 5 days/week: up to 8 hours/day or 44 hours/week

 According to the Employment Act, the maximum working hours are 12 hours per day.

 Also, you can work overtime up to 72 hours per month with payment at least 1.5 times the basic hourly rate.

 In fact, Singaporeans are very hard-working.
 They’re well-known for being workaholics.
 This is due to the competitiveness among businesses.

-Long-hours working has become a part of the Singapore work culture.
+Long-hours work has become a part of the Singapore work culture.
 People tend to stay longer hours at their office to get the work done as soon as possible.

 According to the statistics from the Ministry of Manpower, the total paid working hours of a Singapore employee were 44.4 hours per week in 2021.

 n average, a Singaporean worked overtime 2.5 hours per week in June 2021, down from 2.6 in 2019.
 To ensure the work-life balance, the Singapore government has announced several policies, one of which is a drop in total paid working hours in Singapore.
 Particularly, the working days in Singapore have been gradually reduced over the years.